20 June 2022 | Australian GPs, DPA, UK/Ireland GPs | 10 minutes read

 Because GPs typically work with communities, they have opportunities to get to know individuals and families living in the same area.
 This gives them the unique ability to deliver care that is tailored to the needs and situation of their patients and their families.

 A general practitioner in Australia is known as a general physician in the United States, so they refer to the same thing.
+However, in Australia a general practitioner and general physician are two different professions.

 If you are an international medical graduate or a doctor trained overseas, there are steps and pathways to becoming a GP in Australia you can follow.